ullagallu-class/kubernetes/day-1.md

 - `Pods` → The smallest deployable unit in Kubernetes that contains one or more containers.

 - EKS cluster creation with eksctl with yaml definition
+- `kubectl (Kubernetes command-line tool)` is used to interact with Kubernetes clusters.
+It allows you to deploy applications, inspect and manage cluster resources, and troubleshoot issues in a Kubernetes environment.

 # NameSpaces
 ### What is a Namespace in Kubernetes?